On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Numerical Experiments

-We next showcase the practical value of our novel reformulation technique and active set method from \S\ref{sec:algorithm} in computing linear decision rules for robust optimization problems with hundreds of time periods and as many as fifty decision and state variables in each time period.

-In greater detail, our numerical experiments in this subsection focus on the same problem setup of production-inventory problems that is described at the beginning of \S\ref{sec:experiment:old}.
-That is, our numerical experiments in this subsection focus on instances of \eqref{prob:ldr_1} in which the customer demand and production constraints follow the same setup as given in lines~\eqref{prob:experiment_setup:1}-\eqref{prob:experiment_setup:3}.
-In contrast to the previous subsection, our analysis here focuses on the regime where the number of periods $T$ and the number of factories $E$ grow large.\footnote{We note for this application that the dimension of the state and decision spaces in each period scale linearly in the number of factories.
+Our analysis here focuses on the regime where the number of periods $T$, in which case the robust optimization problem serves as an approximation of a continuous-review ordering system, and the number of factories $E$ grow large.\footnote{We note for this application that the dimension of the state and decision spaces in each period scale linearly in the number of factories.
 Specifically, for the production-inventory problem, the state space is determined by the inventory at the warehouse and the cumulative production quantity at each factory in each time period.
-The decisions include the production quantity at each factory in each time period.} For this regime, we compare the practical efficiency of our novel reformulation technique and active set method from \S\ref{sec:algorithm} to the practical efficiency of using the robust counterpart technique.
-In our implementation of the active set method, we apply all of the improvements from \S\ref{sec:algorithm:improvements} and solve \eqref{prob:D_A} in each iteration with Gurobi using the dual simplex method.
+The decisions include the production quantity at each factory in each time period.} For this regime, we compare the practical efficiency of our reformulation technique and active set method from \S\ref{sec:algorithm} to the practical efficiency of using the robust counterpart technique.
+In our implementation of the active set method, we apply all of the improvements to the active set method from Appendix~\ref{sec:algorithm:improvements} and solve \eqref{prob:D_A} in each iteration with Gurobi using the dual simplex method.
 In our implementation of the robust counterpart, we solve the dual linear optimization formulation of the robust counterpart of \eqref{prob:ldr_1} (see problem~\eqref{prob:D} in Appendix~\ref{appx:D}) with Gurobi using the barrier method.\footnote{We here present the comparison with the Gurobi barrier method because it is the most effective algorithm of Gurobi in numerical performance.
-Comparisons of computation times for solving the robust counterpart with primal simplex, dual simplex, and barrier method are found in Appendix~\ref{appx:numerical}.}
+Comparisons of computation times for solving the robust counterpart with primal simplex, dual simplex, barrier method, and the HiGHS implementation of PDLP} are found in Appendix~\ref{appx:numerical:lpcomparison}.